“Yeah, I mean, what does he want us to do? Call him every time we make a little change?”

 Someone from another department at work complained about how your team doesn't notify him when you make changes to a certain document.
 You're talking with one of your team members.
 She says that you shouldn't have to notify this person when you make changes, because it would take up too much of your time.
-You want to agree, so you say:
+You want to agree, so you say this.

 Yeah, I mean, what does he want us to do?
 Call him every time we make a little change?